Magical soufflés!

 Souffles are something that always impress and not especially easy to make, without having a few tricks up your sleeve!

-I got the inspiration to develop this 'quiche' Lorraine soufflé from a favorite food memory I have of my first French quiche Lorraine - which I purchased on my first trip to Paris in 1991 - or was just 2 francs at the time which wasn't a huge sum even for me on a student backpackers budget.. and it was worth every penny.
-It was the most delicious thing I ever tasted and I had to find out how on earth this was made!
+I got the inspiration to develop this 'quiche' Lorraine soufflé from a favorite food memory I have of my first French quiche Lorraine - which I purchased on my first trip to Paris in 1991 - it was just 2 francs at the time which wasn't a huge sum even for me on a student budget.. and it was worth every penny.
+It was the most delicious thing I had ever tasted and I had to find out how on earth this was made!

-It used to be most everything was made this way in France, and a baguette always cost 1franc or 1€ as it still does today.
+It used to be most everything was made this way in France, and a baguette always cost 1franc.
 No matter if you bought it in Saint Germain en Laye in the fanciest patisserie in town or at a lesser known one.
-Unfortunately today, a lot has changed as there are now lots of industrial style chain boulangeries producing croissants from frozen pre fab factories.
+Unfortunately today, a lot has changed as there are now lots of industrial style chain boulangeries producing croissants from frozen pre made pastry.
 There are still however many artisanal Patissier's and boulangers who are making things the old fashioned way - and charging a bit more for it - as they should!

 Grand Marnier Souffle